Early Years Pupil Premium (EYPP)

 Four-year-olds in reception classes who receive the school-age pupil premium are not eligible for the Early Years Pupil Premium funding.

 - How do I claim the Early Years Pupil Premium?

-Early years providers are responsible for identifying eligible children and will need to encourage parents to complete a Registration Form so eligibility can be checked for the Early Years Pupil Premium.
+Early years providers are responsible for identifying eligible children and will need to encourage parents to complete an Economic EYPP Declaration Form or Non Economic EYPP Declaration Form so eligibility can be checked for the Early Years Pupil Premium.

-Early years providers must enter information onto the Provider Portal from the Registration Forms where parents are likely to be eligible under income and benefits criteria.
+Early years providers must enter information onto the Provider Portal from the Economic EYPP Declaration Form where parents are likely to be eligible under income and benefits criteria.
 Eligibility will be confirmed using the Eligibility Checking Service (ECS).